 These holes allow the roots to draw in more oxygen as well as it allows us to apply our MitoGrow™ Pellet 3-1A.
 This pellet is a sustained release, rooting hormone that slowly releases IBA (Indole-3-butyric acid) into the root zone.

 IBA assists in tree root growth.
 And MitoGrow™ is a fertilizer amendment that helps the tree grow and increase their root mass by 50%.

 Why does this matter?
 Because your tree’s roots will go deep into the soil for moisture and nutrients.
 This ability helps your Texas trees survive environmental stressors.

 Deeper tree root systems help your trees survive North Texas’ harsh climate as well as makes them more resistant to disease and insect infestation.

 If your Parker or Wise County trees look like they need a boost of nutrition, call us today at 817-533-8438 or fill our contact form.

-TreeNewal services the following counties in the Dallas/Fort Worth Metroplex: Collin, Dallas, Denton, Ellis, Parker, Tarrant, and Wise.
+Based in Argyle and Southlake, TreeNewal services the following counties in the Dallas/Fort Worth Metroplex: Collin, Dallas, Denton, Ellis, Parker, Tarrant, and Wise.